-Thursday evening, May 21, 1925, the Women's Auxiliary met at the Club House to celebrate the installation of officers and directors, from the different departments of the company, for the club year 1925-1926.
+Thursday evening, May 21, 1925, the Women's Auxiliary met at the Club House to celebrate the installation of officers and directors, from the different departments of the company, for pretty girls on the platform.

-After a short business meeting, Miss Marie Krausman, Vice-President, installed Miss Mildred Humes, our re-elected president, Miss Humes, in turn installing the other officers for the year.
+After a short business meeting, Miss Marie Krausman, Vice President, installed Miss Middred Humes, our re-elected president, Miss Humes, in turn installing the other officers for the year.
 The new directors were called up on the stage and presented to the club amid enthusiastic hand-clapping.

-Roses, the most beautiful pink ones, in profusion adorned our hall, vying hardily with the pretty girls on the platform.
+Roses, the most beautiful pink ones, in profusion adorned our ball, vying hardily with the